Tetrachromacy: Tetrachromacy in carriers of CVD

+Specifically, she has been shown to be a trichromat in the range 546–670 nm where people with normal vision are essentially dichromats due to negligible response of S cones to those wavelengths.
+Thus, if S cones of 'cDa29' provide independent color perception dimension as they normally do, that would confirm her being a tetrachromat when the whole spectrum is considered.

-Variation in cone pigment genes is wide-spread in most human populations, but the most prevalent and pronounced tetrachromacy would derive from female carriers of major red/green pigment anomalies, usually classed as forms of "color blindness" (protanomaly or deuteranomaly).
-The biological basis for this phenomenon is X-inactivation of heterozygotic alleles for retinal pigment genes, which is the same mechanism that gives the majority of female new-world monkeys trichromatic vision.
+Variation in cone pigment genes is widespread in most human populations, but the most prevalent and pronounced tetrachromacy would derive from female carriers of major red / green pigment anomalies, usually classed as forms of "color blindness" (protanomaly or deuteranomaly).
+The biological basis for this phenomenon is X-inactivation of heterozygotic alleles for retinal pigment genes, which is the same mechanism that gives the majority of female New World monkeys trichromatic vision.

 In humans, preliminary visual processing occurs in the neurons of the retina.
-It is not known how these nerves would respond to a new color channel, that is, whether they could handle it separately or just combine it in with an existing channel.
-Visual information leaves the eye by way of the optic nerve; it is not known whether the optic nerve has the spare capacity to handle a new color channel.
-A variety of final image processing takes place in the brain; it is not known how the various areas of the brain would respond if presented with a new color channel.
+It is not known how these nerves would respond to a new color channel: Whether they would handle it separately, or just combine it with one of the existing channels.
+Similarly, visual information leaves the eye by way of the optic nerve, and a variety of final image processing takes place in the brain; it is not known whether the optic nerve or the areas of the brain have any capacity to effectively respond if presented with a stimulus from a new color signal.

 Tetrachromacy may also enhance vision in dim lighting, or in looking at a screen.

 Conditional tetrachromacy

 Despite being trichromats, humans can experience slight tetrachromacy at low light intensities, using their mesopic vision.
 In mesopic vision, both cone cells and rod cells are active.
-While rods typically don't contribute to color vision, they may in these specific light conditions, giving a small region of tetrachromacy in the color space.
-Human rod cell sensitivity is greatest at 500 nm (bluish-green) wavelength, which is significantly different from the peak spectral sensitivity of the cones (typically 420, 530 and 560 nm).
+While rods typically do not contribute to color vision, in these specific light conditions, they may give a small region of tetrachromacy in the color space.

+Human rod cell sensitivity is greatest at 500 nm (bluish-green) wavelength, which is significantly different from the peak spectral sensitivity of the cones (typically 420, 530, and 560 nm).

 Blocked tetrachromacy

 Although many birds are tetrachromats with a fourth color in the ultraviolet, humans cannot see ultraviolet light directly because the lens of the eye blocks most light in the wavelength range of 300–400 nm; shorter wavelengths are blocked by the cornea.

 The photoreceptor cells of the retina are sensitive to near ultraviolet light, and people lacking a lens (a condition known as aphakia) see near ultraviolet light (down to 300 nm) as whitish blue, or for some wavelengths, whitish violet, probably because all three types of cones are roughly equally sensitive to ultraviolet light (with blue cone cells slightly more sensitive).

 While an extended visible range does not denote tetrachromacy, some believe that visual pigments are available with sensitivity in near-UV wavelengths that would enable tetrachromacy in the case of aphakia.

 However, there is no peer-reviewed evidence supporting this claim.